brettz9/webappfind/executable-builder/README.md

 1. For content-type, give option to *add further meta-data to export* (if exposing)/import (needed if using third party)
+1. Bake in code to *grab file meta-data* and send as arguments to web app
 1. IMPORTANT: See `execute.js`, `executableResponses.js`, etc. for *other
     todos already under-way*
 1. *Remove/adapt to-dos from other add-ons*